 With this in mind, caution should be exercised in using COMSAE Phase 1 scores to estimate subsequent COMLEX-USA Level 1 scores.

 The COMSAE Phase 1 examination uses content, scoring, and reporting similar to the corresponding COMLEX-USA Level 1 examination.

 Beginning May 4, 2021, the COMLEX-USA Level 1 examination, which currently contains 400 test items will be reduced to 352 test items.
 To align with this change, beginning in January 2021, the new COMSAE Phase 1 examinations, will contain only 176 test items to reflect the length and timing of the COMLEX-USA Level 1 examination.

-The new Phase 1 forms are intended for use by candidates the COMLEX-USA Level 1 after May 1, 2021.
+The new 176 item Phase 1 forms are intended for use by candidates taking the COMLEX-USA Level 1 after May 1, 2021.
 NBOME recommends that candidates taking COMLEX-USA Level 1 before May 1, 2021 take the 200 question COMSAE.

 The content of COMSAE Phase 1 is defined by the same seven categories as the COMLEX-USA content outline for Dimension 1 – Competency Domains and the same ten categories for Dimension 2 – Clinical Presentations.